triciajam/adk-samples/dynamic_parallel_agent_ex/README.md

 #### Validation error

-Sometimes task_input_agent does not return the array in the correct format.
+Sometimes `task_input_agent` does not return the array in the correct format.
 In this case, the UI will say 'No tasks to process' and you will see `{"error": "1 validation error for Event}`.
 Just try again with another phrase.
+(Note that `task_input_agent` is not part of the pattern itself - it is just a quick way to get a dynamic list of strings into session state so that they can be processed.)

 #### Failed to detach context